-Like I said, whatever you sew will required accurate seam allowances from start to finish.
+Like I said, whatever you sew will require accurate seam allowances from start to finish.
 But this is especially critical when constructing garments!

 Now you have a handy Sew Easy Tip that will help ensure that you sew garments that fit you!

 And all you need is a square piece of unlined paper or an index card, a pen, and a rubber band or masking tape.